Associate in Applied Science - Early Childhood Education

-Leah Ruiz is excited to be part of the team of curriculum advisors who work toward inspiring and encouraging college students throughout their academic career.
+Leah Ruiz is excited to be part the Pathways Specialist who works with students in the Education, Social, and Behavioral Health Pathway.
+She works toward inspiring and encouraging college students throughout their academic career.
 Being a first-generation student herself, it is her goal to help students realize that their life story has given them strengths they may not know they already possess, have the potential to overcome obstacles and successfully reach their goals and dreams.
 During her years as a graduate student in Criminal Justice and Criminology from Washington State University, she completed several publications and worked with WSU Coalition for Women Students, which works to create awareness of injustices for people of all genders and foster a safe and inclusive environment for all students.
 In her spare time, she likes to read books on personal growth and the juvenile justice system.
 She also enjoys hiking, playing volleyball, and tennis.

 It is highly recommended students successfully complete the Washington State Department of Children, Youth, and Families (DCYF) background check BEFORE enrolling in the program’s practicum courses.
 The DCYF background clearance process may take considerable time to fully complete and there are some criminal charges that can disqualify individuals from being allowed to work with children.
 Students cannot earn a degree in the ECED program unless they are able to complete ECED courses with practicum hours which require direct contact with children.

 Washington State law directs DCYF to conduct background checks on anyone authorized to care for or have unsupervised access to children in licensed child care.
 For more information on background clearance please visit DCYF’s background check requirements page.

 In Washington State (DCYF), early learning professionals who need to meet employment requirements or want to further their education have a clear path to follow: stackable certificates/degrees are made up of common courses available statewide.
 These courses will build on one another in a sequential manner leading to certificate and degree completion.